VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module adjusts average household DVMT to keep the quantity within the limit of the household vehicle operating cost budget.

-* This module step uses data sources including US BEA CES
+* Data sources include US BEA CES
-* This module step uses model types including Linear regression
+* Model types include Linear regression
-* This module step is estimated using the following methods: Package Build
+* Estimation uses the following methods: Package Build
-* This module step is documented in inst/module_docs/BudgetHouseholdDvmt.md
+* Documented in inst/module_docs/BudgetHouseholdDvmt.md

 The models in this model step are: